teads-sess-2025/MovieAppFrontend/README.md

 # Movie App Frontend

 A modern Angular application for browsing, searching, and managing movie collections with playlist functionality.
-This frontend application provides an intuitive interface for movie enthusiasts to discover films and organize them into custom playlists.
+This frontend interfaces with the [MovieApp backend](https://github.com/teads-sess-2025/MovieApp), which is built using Java and Spring Boot.
+It provides an intuitive experience for movie enthusiasts to discover films and organize them into custom playlists.

+This project was developed as part of the Teads Summer School program.

 ## Features